Preparing for Your Online Course

 If you need to apply for financial aid you will need to complete a FAFSA.
 You can also apply for scholarships.

-If you live near Waterloo, stop by main campus to the One Stop Service Center to get your Hawkeye Card (student ID), your free parking pass, and free Student Planner.
+If you live near Waterloo, stop by main campus to get your Hawkeye Card student ID, your free parking pass, and free Student Planner.

 You will need your Hawkeye Card student ID to check out physical materials from the Library for assignments and other services that are available to students.